MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update.md

 | 3     | US, Germany                            | TBD |
 | 4     | Global                                 | TBD  |

-## Servicing Surface Hub 2S with Windows 10 Team Edition v1703
+## Servicing Surface Hubs with Windows 10 Team Edition version 1703

-Customers in all regions can continue to update their Surface Hub 2S devices using Windows Update for Business or using a bare metal recovery (BMR) image, as explained in [Reset and recovery for Surface Hub 2S](surface-hub-2s-recover-reset.md).
 Full servicing support for Windows 10 Team Edition version 1703 is scheduled to continue until March 16, 2021.

-## V1 device support
+### 2S devices

+Customers in all regions can continue to update their Surface Hub 2S devices to the 2020 Update using Windows Update for Business or using a bare metal recovery (BMR) image, as explained in [Reset and recovery for Surface Hub 2S](surface-hub-2s-recover-reset.md).

+### V1 devices

-Initially released for Surface Hub 2S devices, Windows Windows 10 Team 2020 Update will soon be available for Surface Hub v1 devices.
-To learn more, see [Surface IT Pro Blog](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/surface-hub-windows-10-team-2020-update-available-october-27/ba-p/1810739).
+Customers in all regions can now update their Surface Hub v1 devices to the 2020 Update by [using the Surface Hub Recovery Tool](surface-hub-recovery-tool.md).
+Other methods to update these devices to the Windows 10 Team 2020 Update will soon be available.
+To learn more, see [Surface IT Pro Blog](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/surface-hub-windows-10-team-2020-update/ba-p/2000144).

 ## What’s new